soxteaching: chem, baseball, stories

 Tenet A – I don’t “care” about your grade

-Nope – I just don’t care about your grade, and not only don’t I care about what grade you get I don’t care what you think that your grade means.
-Any conversation between us that starts with a premise that grades matter is a non-starter and I ask you to find another angle.
+Nope – I just don’t care about your grade.
+But this isn’t a bad thing, because if I cared about the grade only then we would completly miss the mark.
+Also, NOT caring about your grade means that I am happy to write an “A” if that reflects what you learn, even if it takes longer than it should.
+I know your grade matters to you and I know you have an emotional reaction to your grade and I am sensitive to that.
+However, any conversation between us that starts with a premise that grades are the sole focus is a non-starter and I ask you to find another angle.
 I ask you to pretend to care about something other than the grade in order to move ahead.

 Tenet B – How I perceive you is independent of your grade